richardfieldsend/richardfieldsend.github.io/index.md

+## Welcome to my Repository Pages.

+I'm not much of a programmer, but I do experiment.
+I primarily use Git to put various useful files into version control.
+This is especially true of the files which are used to manage the intialisation of my Emacs setup.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/richardfieldsend/richardfieldsend.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.